Osteopathic Clinical Medicine (OCM)

 OCM 2125A.
 Clinical Medicine II A. (2 Credit Hours)

 Clinical Medicine II A is a clinical-practice oriented course consisting of lectures, small group case-based learning, high-fidelity simulation, skills laboratories, and Objective Structured Clinical Experiences (OSCE), featuring standardized patients.
-The third term in a two year longitudinal course, Clinical Medicine II A provides the student with an introduction to the essential clinical skills, and personal wellness skills, needed in practice.
+The third term in a two year longitudinal course, Clinical Medicine II A provides the student with an introduction to the essential clinical skills, surgical skills, and personal wellness skills, needed in practice.
 This course emphasizes history-taking and physical examination skills, and integration and application of previously administered knowledge to elaborate a differential diagnosis.
 Students are closely mentored by physicians/clinicians during this process.
 Students will have the opportunity to develop a basic work-up, including appropriate laboratory and ancillary testing, and a management plan.

 OCM 2125B.
 Clinical Medicine II B. (1.5 Credit Hours)